 NIST and Certification | ONC HIT Certification Program | ONC 2015 Edition Test Method | NIST Tools for ONC HIT Certification Testing | Previous NIST Testing Tools for ONC HIT Certification Testing | Contacts/Technical Support

-The American Recovery and Reinvestment Act of 2009 emphasizes the need for the U.S. to move toward the use of electronic health records.
-To encourage a more widespread adoption of interoperable health information technology, the legislation calls for the Office of the National Coordinator (ONC) for Health IT, in consultation with NIST, to recognize a program for the voluntary certification of health information technology as being in compliance with applicable certification criteria to meet defined meaningful use requirements.
-In collaboration with ONC, NIST is developing the necessary functional and conformance testing requirements, test cases, and test tools in support of the health IT certification program.
+The American Recovery and Reinvestment Act of 2009 emphasized the need for the U.S. to move toward the use of electronic health records.
+To encourage a more widespread adoption of interoperable health information technology, the legislation called for the Office of the National Coordinator (ONC) for Health IT, in consultation with NIST, to recognize a program for the voluntary certification of health information technology as being in compliance with applicable certification criteria to meet defined requirements related to the Centers for Medicare and Medicaid’s (CMS) EHR Meaningful Use Program (now re-named the Promoting Interoperability Program).
+In collaboration with ONC, NIST developed the necessary functional and conformance testing requirements, test cases, and test tools in support of the health IT certification program.

 In support of the health IT certification program, NIST developed the conformance test methods (test procedures, test data, and test tools) to ensure compliance with the meaningful use technical requirements and standards.

 To develop the test method, NIST conducted an analysis of the HHS/ONC Interim Final Rule (IFR) published in the Federal Register including: